teaching-genomics/pavia2024/DAY1/README.md

 ```
 samtools faidx e_coli.fasta
 ```

+## Visualization in IGV
 Let's download IGV viewer to look inside the alignment https://software.broadinstitute.org/software/igv/download (download the version with java included; choose a version appropriate for your OS)
 There is also an online version in case you don't want to download it locally (https://igv.org/app/) Run IGV and load the files to inspect them.
-You can also load the genome annotation as an additional track in the GFF format (available here https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/005/845/GCF_000005845.2_ASM584v2/)
+You can also load the genome annotation as an additional track in the GFF format (available here https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/005/845/GCF_000005845.2_ASM584v2/GCF_000005845.2_ASM584v2_genomic.gff.gz)

 ## Variant calling
-Let's check freebayes works by opening the help page
+Let's check freebayes, the variant caller we will use, works by opening the help page
 ```
-./freebayes -h
+freebayes -h
 ```
 Let's perform the variant calling using the alignment generated before
 ```
-./freebayes -f e_coli.fasta -p 1 sorted_alignment.bam > var.vcf
+freebayes -f e_coli.fasta -p 1 sorted_alignment.bam > var.vcf
 ```
 Now that you have the variant calling file from your alignment, you can try to visualize it in IGV by loading it as you did before for the alignment file.